Kalalau Valley

 Arrival and arranging transportation:

 First, you’ll most likely arrive in Kauai at the Nawiliwili Harbor or at the main airport in Lihue.
-You can pick up a rental car there.
-(I suggest you shop around for rates and make a reservation before you arrive.)
-Be sure to grab a free map provided by the rental car company and use it to navigate your way to the Southwest side of the island heading in the direction of Highway 550, Waimea Canyon Drive.
+You can pick up a rental car and/or shuttle service to the rental companies.
+(I suggest you shop around for rates and make a reservation before you arrive.
+See our Hawaii rental car tips.)
+Be sure to grab a free map provided by the rental car company and use it to navigate your way to the southwest side of the island heading in the direction of Highway 550, Waimea Canyon Drive.
 If you don’t want to do the driving, you can easily find tour companies who can arrange a full service tour for you.

 Considerations before you get to the parks:

-• You’d be wise to bring along a sweater or other types of layers as the higher altitude means about 10 to 20 degrees cooler weather in these two parks.
+• You’d be wise to bring along a sweater or other types of layers as the higher altitude means about 10 to 20 degrees Fahrenheit cooler in these two parks as compared to Lihue where you came in on the ship or at the main airport.

-• If you are prone to car-sickness on winding roads, you may want to bring something to prevent it.
+• If you are prone to carsickness on winding roads, you might want to bring something to prevent it.
+It’s not terribly windy, but it is curvy as you can see from the photo below.

 At the parks:

-• Allocate about three hours to drive around and stop at the lookouts.
+• Allocate about two to three hours to drive around and stop at the lookouts.
 Most of the lookout points will be very obvious.
-Don’t miss the Kalalau Lookout and if you are able to walk a little ways from the end of the road, do go further up to the Puu o Kila Lookout for an even better view of the Kalalau Valley.
+Don’t miss the Kalalau Lookouts.
 Clouds often drift in an out of here, so if it’s cloudy at first, wait for a bit.
 That’s what I did and I was able to capture the photo at the top.

 • I liked driving Highway 550 into the parks and Highway 552 out.